dcangulo/davidangulo.xyz/_posts/2018-03-10-how-to-abbreviate-numbers-in-php.md

 }
 ```

-If the number is between 0 to 999, I would just simply display the number as it is.
+If the number is between 0 and 999, I would just simply display the number as it is.

 ```php
 else if ($num >= 1000 && $num < 1000000) {